 - Professor Brainard's kitchen in Flubber has a similar auto-breakfast setup to Doc Brown's, if slightly more modernized.
 (A Mac Plus automatically runs all the machines around the house.)
 His two robot assistants, Weebo and Weber, don't necessarily qualify.

 - In Tantei Team KZ Jiken Note, the local Techno Wizard Nanaki uses his skills to transform his house that he's forced to stay before majority into this.
-Specifically, it is pretty much managed by artificial intelligence, including driverless cars, robotic servants, and large numbers of sensors that reports literally everything in the house (to the point of enabling precision agriculture and horticulture).
-It's also self-sufficient in terms of food production, involving a fish farm and what the novel refers as miniature farm animals.
+Specifically, it is pretty much managed by artificial intelligence, including driverless cars, robotic servants, and large numbers of sensors that report literally everything in the house (to the point of enabling precision agriculture and horticulture).
+It's also self-sufficient in terms of food production, involving a fish farm and what the novel refers to as miniature farm animals.

-- In The Adventures of Jimmy Neutron: Boy Genius, Jimmy's bathroom has a machine that changes his hairstyle for him.
+- In The Adventures of Jimmy Neutron, Boy Genius, Jimmy's bathroom has a machine that changes his hairstyle for him.
 He has a few in his room as well.

-- The home shared by bumbling inventor Wallace and his faithful canine companion Gromit in Wallace & Gromit animations has all sorts of inventions built in.
+- The home shared by bumbling inventor Wallace and his faithful canine companion Gromit in Wallace & Gromit has all sorts of inventions built in.
 Examples include a hinged bed arranged next to a trap door so that Wallace can go straight from bed to the breakfast table, and a toy train that carries mail and other goods around the house.